kisssg/pymail/README.md

 # pymail
-nothing but send an email.
+Send emails from an excel file template.